bparkis/llrt/README.md

 `KernelName("My Kernel Name")` allows you to give a human-friendly name to the kernel, which will show up on the performance report.

-`NearCmpFilter(filter)` takes a function argument, `filter`, to only iterate over links where the near cmp matches the filter. `filter` takes a `Component<TL>` and returns true if the kernel should execute on that near component, and false otherwise.
+`NearCmpFilter(filter)` takes a function argument, `filter`, to only iterate over links where the near cmp matches the filter. `filter` takes a `Component<TL> &` and returns true if the kernel should execute on that near component, and false otherwise.
 Only applicable for `ProcessNetCmps` or `ProcessNetLinks` operations.

 `FarCmpFilter(filter)` is similar to `NearCmpFilter`, but for the far component.